awsdocs/amazon-efs-user-guide/doc_source/troubleshooting-file-sync.md

 1. Log in to the local console for your Amazon EC2 instance\.
 For instructions, go to [Connect to Your Instance](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html) in the *Amazon EC2 User Guide*\.

-   You can use the following command to log in to the EC2 instance's local console\. the user name is **sguser**\.
+   You can use the following command to log in to the EC2 instance's local console\. the user name is **admin**\.

    ```
-   ssh –i PRIVATE-KEY sguser@INSTANCE-PUBLIC-DNS-NAME
+   ssh –i PRIVATE-KEY admin@INSTANCE-PUBLIC-DNS-NAME
    ```
 **Note**
 The *PRIVATE\-KEY* is the `.pem` file containing the private certificate of the EC2 key pair that you used to launch the Amazon EC2 instance\.
 For more information, see [Retrieving the Public Key for Your Key Pair](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#retriving-the-public-key) in the *Amazon EC2 User Guide*\.